 - Price: $78

-Private iDNA offers Food and Drug Administration (FDA) approved testing for HIV-1 and HIV-2, as well as other STIs.
+iDNA offers testing approved by the Food and Drug Administration (FDA) for HIV-1 and HIV-2, as well as other STIs.
 The kit will arrive in a plain, unbranded package.
 It comes complete with easy-to-follow directions for taking your own samples.

 Once you receive the test, send the blood sample back and the company will test it at one of its CLIA and CAP accredited labs.
 There are three shipping options: first class, business, and overnight.
 Shipping is charged after you enter credit card information.

-Users can track their test from administration through testing and read their results online or in its app.
+Users can track their test from administration through testing and read their results online or in the app.
 You can also receive results through email.

 Best budget option